tallythemes/tally-theme-setup/readme.txt

 After installing our theme it will not look like the theme demo.
 To make the new site look like the demo you will need this plugin.

 = Can I import sample data on a live site? =
 It is not recommended for live site.
 It is recommended on a fresh wordpress installation.
-So if your current wordpress installation already have content( Images, Page's, Posts, etc. ) you should not import sample data.
+So if your current wordpress installation already have content ( Images, Page's, Posts, etc. ) you should not import sample data.

-== Changelog ==
+== Change log ==

 = 1.6 =
 - Added demo-sample folder
-- Improve the menu handeling
+- Improve the menu handling
-- Improve reading settings handeling
+- Improve reading settings handling
-- Improve service desible handeling
+- Improve service disable handling

 = 1.5 =